Exabyte-io/exabyte-benchmarks-suite/README.md

         python run.py --results --name hpl-01   # print only hpl-01 results
     ```

+## Contribute

+This is an open-source repository and we welcome contributions for other test cases.
+We suggest forking this repository and introducing the adjustments there.
+The changes in the fork can further be considered for merging into this repository as it is commonly used on Github.
+This process is explained in more details [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

-# How to add a new HPL case
+### How to add a new HPL case

 1. Open [hpl.json](cases/hpl.json) file and add the HPL config for the new case.

-# How to add a new VASP case
+### How to add a new VASP case

 1. Put the POSCAR into the [POSCARS](benchmarks/vasp/POSCARS) directory or reuse existing ones